Landscape & Surroundings Give Lake Hallie's Character

 Two-time U.S. Open champion and current ESPN golf commentator Andy North grew up on Lake Hallie Golf Course.
 His father, Stu, gave lessons at the course for several years while staying in his summer home in New Auburn.
 The Lake Hallie Golf Course is one of the area’s oldest courses and has plenty of history.
 Open for over 80 years, Lake Hallie offers plenty for golfers of all ages and difficulties.

-Lake Hallie Golf Course was purchased by the trio of Dino Amundson, Dave Eisenhuth and Bill Bergh in 2009.
-The trio is familiar with the area, each growing up not far from the course.
-Amundson attended Eau Claire Memorial High School, Eisenhuth went to Eau Claire North and Bergh attended Altoona.
+Lake Hallie Golf Course was purchased in 2009 by Dino Amundson and Dave Eisenhuth.
+They with the area, each growing up not far from the course.
+Amundson attended Eau Claire Memorial High School, Eisenhuth went to Eau Claire North.

 They each had business experiences in other fields, but banded together to purchase the course and have learned plenty about the golf business as they’ve gone along.
 Amundson worked for over 30 years in the heavy construction business and now dedicates his time to the course.